J Heath Deneke Sells 1,000 Shares of Summit Midstream Corporation (NYSE:SMC) Stock

-Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the company’s stock in a transaction on Wednesday, February 26th.
-The stock was sold at an average price of $41.96, for a total value of $41,960.00.
-Following the transaction, the chief executive officer now directly owns 243,326 shares in the company, valued at $10,209,958.96.
+Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of Summit Midstream stock in a transaction on Monday, March 3rd.
+The stock was sold at an average price of $43.50, for a total transaction of $43,500.00.
+Following the sale, the chief executive officer now owns 240,326 shares in the company, valued at $10,454,181.
 This represents a 0.41 % decrease in their position.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 J Heath Deneke also recently made the following trade(s):